guardian/interactive-visual-story-template/README.md

 - To <b>create a new row of blocks</b>, select the 'row' in the block_type column.
 Then create blocks in the rows that follow
 - To <b>create a new block within a row</b>, select the block type you wish to create from the block_type dropdown.
 Populate the related fields
     - <b>Layout</b>: select the width of the block you wish to create.
-Note that full/half blocks cannot be combined with flex blocks
+Note that full/half blocks cannot be combined with flex blocks.
+Follow the layout grid below
     - <b>Primary text</b>: Typically header or large quote text
     - <b>Secondary text</b>: Typically paragraph or credit text depending on the block type
     - <b>URL</b>: